SjoerdJakobs/OOF_OpenGL/README.md

 # OOF_OpenGL
-this is the development repo for OOF_OpenGL aka Object Oriented Framework with OpenGL rendering
+this is the development repo for my Object Oriented Framework with OpenGL rendering